ArundeepChohan/ArundeepChohan.github.io/README.md

 Website Design for portfolio

-Bugs: Noticed Adblocker can block certain aspects of the icons and animations.
+Bugs: Noticed Adblock can block certain aspects of the icons and animations.
 As well as the bottom button.